wso2/docs-devant/en/docs/api-management/api-security.md

 3. Select the Integration as API you want to configure security for.
 4. In the Integration **Overview** page, on the right side, click **Configure Security**.
 5. In the **Configure Security** pane, select the **Security Scheme** you want to use (API Key or OAuth2).

-6. If you select **API Key**, you can select Resource Level security for the API.
+    - With **API Key** scheme, you can select Resource Level security for the API.
 By default, security is applied at the API level.
-7. If you select **OAuth2**, you can also configure permissions for the API.
+    - With **OAuth2** scheme, in addition to Resource Level security configurations, you can also configure permissions for the API.
 You can select from the available scopes or create new ones, and then assign them to each resource.

     !!! note
         If you select both **API Key** and **OAuth2**, authentication requirements depend on the resource: